Betterment/journaled/README.md

 # Journaled

-A Rails engine to durably deliver schematized events to Amazon Kinesis via DelayedJob.
+A Rails engine to durably deliver schematized events to Amazon Kinesis via ActiveJob.

-More specifically, `journaled` is composed of three opinionated pieces: schema definition/validation via JSON Schema, transactional enqueueing via Delayed::Job (specifically `delayed_job_active_record`), and event transmission via Amazon Kinesis.
+More specifically, `journaled` is composed of three opinionated pieces: schema definition/validation via JSON Schema, transactional enqueueing via ActiveJob (specifically, via a DB-backed queue adapter), and event transmission via Amazon Kinesis.
 Our current use-cases include transmitting audit events for durable storage in S3 and/or analytical querying in Amazon Redshift.

-Journaled provides an at-least-once event delivery guarantee assuming Delayed::Job is configured not to delete jobs on failure.
+Journaled provides an at-least-once event delivery guarantee assuming ActiveJob's queue adapter is not configured to delete jobs on failure.

 Note: Do not use the journaled gem to build an event sourcing solution as it does not guarantee total ordering of events.
 It's possible we'll